hfaran/Tornado-JSON/README.md

 ## Request Handler Guidelines

-* Create an `api_documentation` dict in each RequestHandler as a class-level variable, i.e.,
+* Create an `apid` dict in each RequestHandler as a class-level variable, i.e.,
 ```
     class ExampleHandler(APIHandler):
-        api_documentation = {}
+        apid = {}
 ```

-* For each HTTP method you implement, add a corresponding entry in `api_documentation`.
+* For each HTTP method you implement, add a corresponding entry in `apid`.
 The schemas must be valid JSON schemas; [readthedocs](https://python-jsonschema.readthedocs.org/en/latest/) for an example.
 Here is an example for POST:
 ```
-    api_documentation["post"] = {
+    apid["post"] = {
         "input_schema": ...,
         "output_schema": ...,
         "doc": ...,